continual-ai/predictive-maintenance-example/README.md

 # predictive-maintenance-example

-Welcome to Continual's predictive maintenance example, based on the following [Kaggle for Microsoft Azure Predictive Maintenance](https://www.kaggle.com/datasets/arnabbiswas1/microsoft-azure-predictive-maintenance).
+Welcome to Continual's predictive maintenance example.
 For a full walkthrough, please visit our [documentation](https://docs.continual.ai/predictive-maintenance/) and you can find more guided example [here](https://docs.continual.ai/examples-overview/).

 Note: This project is designed to run with Snowflake.
 You should be able to adapt it though pretty easily to other warehouse vendors, but [let us know](https://docs.continual.ai/help-support/) if you encounter any issues.